secureCodeBox/documentation/docs/contributing/local-deployment.md

    1. **Minikube**: run `eval $(minikube docker-env) && make docker-build`.
    2. **Kind**: run `make docker-build docker-export kind-import`.

-4. Run `make deploy` to install your Helm chart into your active Kubernetes cluster.
+4. Run `make deploy` to install your Helm chart in your active Kubernetes cluster into the `integration-tests` namespace.
    The make target ensures that the image name and tag matches that built in the previous step.

 5. Now run an example scan and inspect whether the images are correctly used.